In this article:

 What Is an Additive?

-A food additive is any substance added to food, but it is more often defined as a substance that impacts the taste of food or is used during food processing with a specific purpose.
+A food additive is any substance added to food that impacts the taste of food or is used during food processing with a specific purpose.

 Food additives are commonly added to food to: